dojah-inc/dojah-react-native-sdk/README.md

 #import <React/RCTRootView.h>
 ```

-- then replace application function in your AppDelegate with the following:
+- Then replace application function in your AppDelegate with the following:

 `REMEMBER TO CHANGE THE Your App Name,to the actual name of your App`